m-onz/mzek-poirot/README.md

 # mzek-poirot

-A simple ile integrity checking tool.
+A file integrity monitoring tool (like aide or tripwire).

 ## progress